The Power of Amortization on Minimizing Total Completion Time with Explorable Uncertainty: Appendix

-For parallel machines, Gong et al.~\cite{DBLP:journals/algorithmica/GongCH23} proposed a framework based on Albers and Eckl's work.
+For multiple machines, Gong et al.~\cite{DBLP:journals/algorithmica/GongCH23} proposed a framework based on Albers and Eckl's work.
 When $m$ tends to infinity, the ratio of their algorithm is $2.92706$.
-The authors employed the lower bound that the optimal cost $\geq \max\{\sum_{j} p_j^*, \frac{1}{m}\sum_{j}jp_j^* + (\frac{1}{2}-\frac{1}{2m})\sum_{j} p_j^*\}$\footnote{The order of $j$ is according to the execution order of the jobs in the optimal schedule.}, where $p_j^* = \min\{u_j, t_j+p_j\}$, and proposed a $2\phi$-competitive algorithm, adapted from \textsc{Sort}, for variable testing time case and a $\phi+\frac{\phi+1}{2}\cdot(1-\frac{1}{m})$-competitive algorithm for uniform testing time case.
-The algorithms proposed by the authors were modified from the $(\alpha,\beta)$-\textsc{Sort} with a more sophisticated ordering of the tasks (testing, execution, and execution-untested).
-More specifically, Gong et al. also use the priority list of the jobs where the jobs $j$ after testing have keys $t_j+p_j$.
+The authors employed the lower bound that the optimal cost is at least

+where $p_j^* = \min\{u_j, t_j+p_j\}$, and proposed a $2\phi$-competitive algorithm, adapted from $\AEalgo$, for variable testing time case and a $\phi+\frac{\phi+1}{2}\cdot(1-\frac{1}{m})$-competitive algorithm for uniform testing time case.
+The algorithms proposed by the authors were modified from the $\AEalgo$ with a more sophisticated ordering of the tasks (testing, execution, and execution-untested).
+More specifically, Gong et al. also use the priority list of the jobs where the jobs $j$ after testing have weights $t_j+p_j$.
+In this section, we extend our technique to the framework for multiple machines proposed by Gong et al.

+\runtitle{The algorithm for multiple machines.} The algorithm in~\cite{DBLP:journals/algorithmica/GongCH23} is similar to $\ouralgo$ (Algorithm~\ref{Alg:Susanne}).
+We recast the algorithm, as $\paralgo$, by replacing the subroutine described in Algorithm~\ref{Alg:new_queue} with a subroutine that is logically equivalent, which is however able to deal with multiple machines (see Algorithm~\ref{Alg:new_queue_PM}).
+That is, when a machine $m$ is finished executing a task, in the case that it was a testing task for job $i$, the algorithm will insert task $p_i$ with weight $t_i + p_i$ into the queue.
+Otherwise, no item is inserted into the queue.
+Next, the algorithm will extract the smallest-weight task in the queue, and execute it on machine $m$.
+Note that if this is task $p_i$, then $t_i$ and $p_i$ are executed consecutively on the same machine.

 The challenge of applying the priority-queue based algorithms is the precedence constraints between the testings and actual executions.